JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

+## 📜 Copyright & Licensing
-> [!IMPORTANT]
+> [!CAUTION]
-> This code and analysis are part of a research project.
-Please contact the author before using this script for any publication or commercial purposes.
+> This project, including all R scripts, datasets, and visualizations, is the academic work of **Yosia Jose Rasdiva Manurung**.
+> Unauthorized use, reproduction, or redistribution of this content for commercial purposes or academic submission by others is **strictly prohibited**.
+For permissions or collaboration, please contact the author.

 # PDAC-PNI-Transcriptomics-Analysis
 Integrative transcriptomic profiling and differential expression analysis (DEA) to identify molecular signatures driving Perineural Invasion (PNI) in Pancreatic Ductal Adenocarcinoma using the GSE102238 dataset.